Via5K/todolist/README.md

 A web application that helps you to keep track of your tasks.

 ## Functionality
-* 2 different todo List maintained seperately, Work and Personal.
+* Multiple different todo List maintained seperately.
+* Work and Personal list can be created via Website.
+* In order to add new custom list, add yourUniqueName at the last of the URL.
+* Example: ".../heroku.app/yourUniqueName"

 ## Snapshots